Who we are

 Zach Pennington, Clinical Director, MA-CMHC, LPC

-I understand that the process of finding a therapist can sometimes seem overwhelming.
-When considering options, it can become difficult to know who will be the right choice for you and your family.
-I want those who choose me as their therapist to feel confident knowing that they have made the right decision.
+I understand that the process of finding a therapist can seem overwhelming.
+When considering options, it can become difficult to know who will be the right choice.
+If you have further questions, please feel free to reach out today.

 Location: Zach Pennington is at the Roanoke office